ROOT™ Periodontal & Implant Centers

 Extraction of Third Molars

 Wisdom teeth are the third set of molars that are the last teeth to erupt, typically in the late teenage years or early twenties.
-It is not always necessary to have third molar removed, but the procedure is commonly performed because not removing them can result in a wide range of oral health issues, such as misalignment, tooth decay, nerve and jaw damage, pain, and/or infection.
+It is not always necessary to have the third molar removed, but the procedure is commonly performed because not removing them can result in a wide range of oral health issues, such as misalignment, tooth decay, nerve and jaw damage, pain, and/or infection.

 At ROOT™ Periodontal and Implant Center, we are committed to ensuring you maintain your bright and healthy smile.
 We are also proud to provide you with the latest dental technology to ensure that you achieve the long-lasting results that you deserve.
 If you are interested in learning more about the quality services we offer, or if you have any questions concerning whether or not wisdom teeth removal is right for you, contact us today.
 We are committed to helping you achieve and maintain that bright, healthy smile that you deserve!